Victoria with Kids: 20+ things to do for an awesome trip

 Website: Royal BC Museum

-If you followed our Victoria Travel Journal you know that the Victoria Butterfly Gardens really impressed us.
-We’ve visited many butterfly pavilions in our travels but the Victoria Butterfly Gardens impressed us for a few reasons:
+If you follow our podcast and listen often you know that the Victoria Butterfly Gardens really impressed us and we think it’s one of the best things to do in Victoria.
+We’ve visited many butterfly pavilions in our travels, including famous ones in Key West and Denver, but the Victoria Butterfly Gardens impressed us for a few reasons:

 - number of butterflies